tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 [![Search & Browse Datasets and Views](search-browse.png)](https://explore.data.gov/)

 ### Types of views
 You also get a list of "View Types".
-Let's start with the "dataset".
+Let's start with the **dataset**.
 A dataset is when you get when you upload data to Socrata in one of its supported formats.
-Internally, a dataset is also called a "table".

-Earlier, I discussed filtered views.
-"Filtered views" are queries on a dataset/table.
+Earlier, I discussed filtered views. **Filtered views** are queries on a dataset.
 The queries are represented internally in the [SODA filter query language](http://dev.socrata.com/deprecated/querying-datasets).
-Similarly, "charts" and "maps" are also queries on a dataset/table.
+Similarly, **charts** and **maps** are also queries on a dataset.
 The difference between filtered views, charts and maps is quite subtle.
-They are all queries on datasets/tables; they just display a different visualization when you view them on the Socrata website.
+They are all queries on datasets; they just display a different visualization when you view them on the Socrata website.

 There are other types of views, but we don't need to know about them for now.

+### Tables
+But there is one last thing.
+There is a concept of a **table**, and it is somewhat abstract.
+Here are two ways of thinking of it.

+First, a more conceptual explanation.

+Next, a more technical explanation.
+The data are stored in a table, and this table is not exposed directly to users.
+The most raw form of the table is exposed through a dataset, which is an empty query on the dataset (equivalent to `SELECT * FROM table_name;`).
+Filtered views, charts and maps act on the table rather than on the source dataset; they're just like datasets, except that they include a query.

 ## 3. Federation
 Socrata doesn't provide a particularly obvious means for searching multiple